osblinnikov/caf-workspace/README.md

 Here some options which are used

-shared=1|0 means to build project basing on shared libraries rather than static libs
+shared=1|0 means to build project based on shared libraries rather than static libs

 configuration=Release|Debug means to build project basing on shared libraries rather than static libs